CodersSquad/cg-booting-up-Gorchon/README.md

 python 06_multiple_objects.py
 ```

-The program will open an 800x800 pixel window, displaying multiple objects rendered in different colors with dynamic positions and transformations.
+The program will open an 800x800 pixel window, where you  will be able to appreciate multiple objects rendered in different colors with dynamic positions and transformations.

 ## Program Description